Shipbubble/woocommerce-plugin/readme.txt

 == Description ==

-Shipbubble shipping platform that enables retailers to conveniently delight their customers with multiple shipping options and a branded tracking experience thereby increasing conversion rates.
+Shipbubble is a shipping platform that enables retailers to conveniently delight their customers with multiple shipping options and a branded tracking experience thereby increasing conversion rates.

 [youtube https://www.youtube.com/watch?v=eGxMxB0QbXc]